Spinach Spaghetti with garlic crumbs

 Spaghetti: I love spaghetti, but something long like bucatini, linguine, or fettuccine will also work.
 My favorite brands are Garofalo and Rummo.

-Extra virgin olive oil: I always recommend using extra virgin olive oil for my pasta recipes for the best flavor and nutrition, but it can sub with butter if you wish.
+Extra virgin olive oil: I always recommend using extra virgin olive oil for my pasta recipes for the best flavor and nutrition, but it can be substituted with butter if you wish.

 Breadcrumbs: Either ordinary breadcrumbs or panko breadcrumbs are fine.
 You can also ground stale sandwich bread.

-Spinach: Fresh baby spinach works best in this pasta recipe.
+Spinach: Fresh baby spinach works best in this pasta recipe, but you can also use frozen spinach that has been thawed and squeezed to remove excess water.
 Feel free to throw in some extra spinach to get your greens in for the day.

 Garlic: I recommend using fresh garlic, not garlic powder, for this spinach pasta recipe.